Darwin Harbour Forecast

 Winds

-Northwesterly about 10 knots increasing to 10 to 15 knots in the early afternoon.
+Southwesterly about 10 knots increasing to 10 to 15 knots in the early morning then tending westerly in the early afternoon.

 Seas